ElizabethGraham/TENS7000TwitchController/README.md

 GPIO_Test.py is a test script meant to confirm the circuit is connected and functioning properly.
-If everything is set up properly, the 'G' key should activate GPIO 23, sending a shock through the tens unit for 1 second.
+If everything is set up properly, the 'G' key should activate GPIO 23, sending a shock through the TENS unit for 1 second.

 GPIO_Test_Shock30Sec.py is a script meant to activate GPIO 23 for 1 second every 30 seconds.